About

 Cream cheese frosting

-In all honesty, I prefer eating these brioche cinnamon rolls without any cream cheese frosting.
-The rich brioche dough and cinnamon filling are the well-deserved co-stars in this show, and you don’t need no cameos from some cream cheese guest star here.
+In all honesty, I personally prefer eating these cinnamon rolls without any cream cheese frosting.
+The rich brioche dough and cinnamon filling are the well-deserved co-stars in this show, and you don’t need any cameos from some cream cheese guest star here.
 But I get it though, because I used to be in the “frosted” camp too, not so long ago.

-This frosting is thick enough to be spread on the brioche, or you can use a piping tip (or snipped ziploc bag) to drizzle it on top of the buns.
+This easy cream cheese frosting is thick enough to be spread on the brioche, or you can use a piping tip (or snipped ziploc bag) to drizzle it on top of the buns.

 All you need for this frosting are,